ufo-github/ponyfoo/posts/deeperbrowser.md

 requestAnimationFrame(step);
 ```

+**Chris Coyier** also provides a few, [nice usage examples](http://css-tricks.com/using-requestanimationframe/ "Using requestAnimationFrame"), on his blog.

 ## Events

 _A lot has changed_ in the jQuery **event API** over time.
 It used to be all over the place, nowadays we mostly have the `.on` and `.off` methods, and those handle _pretty much everything_ we need.